szwacz/fs-jetpack/README.md

 _Fs-jetpack_ was brought to life out of frustration: "Why [node.js standard 'fs' library](http://nodejs.org/api/fs.html) has to be so tedious in use?.
 There are efforts to make mentioned API more pleasant ([fs-extra](https://github.com/jprichardson/node-fs-extra), [mkdirp](https://github.com/isaacs/node-mkdirp), [rimraf](https://github.com/isaacs/rimraf), etc.) but all of them just sprinkle something extra on top, not addressing the problem from the ground up.
 That's what _fs-jetpack_ did.
 Just started from scratch, and now has to offer completely redesigned, much more convenient API to work with file system.

-Check out [EXAMPLES](EXAMPLES.md) to see few snippets what it can do.

 # Table of Contents

 [Key Concepts](#key-concepts)